captbaritone/grats/website/docs/06-faq/01-limitations.md

 ## Inferred types

-In thory Grats could ask TypeScript what type it's inferring for a given locaiton.
+In theory Grats could ask TypeScript what type it's inferring for a given location.
 For example, in the following function, TypeScript would _infer_ that it returns `string`, so we shouldn't need to explicitly annotate the return type.